-D. DETERMINATION
+D. FINDINGS

-- [8] Notwithstanding the evidence pointing to the high risk involved in the Sharemax products, respondent still argues that the products were not high risk. - [9] Respondent still fails to see that by the time he presented the prospectus to his client, the directors were already contravening the law in that money was paid out illegally immediately after payment into the attorney's trust account, firstly to cover commissions and secondly, to advance to the sellers and entities like Brandberg.
-Thus, complainant's funds were lost at the time of making the investment.
+- [7] As evidenced in the recommendation, which has not been disturbed by respondents, the respondent failed to appropriately advise complainant. - [8] Notwithstanding the mounting evidence pointing to the high risk involved in the Sharemax products, respondent still argues that the products were not high risk.
+Respondent's remarks are unfortunate. - [9] Respondent still fails to see that by the time he presented the prospectus to his client, the directors were already contravening the law in that money was paid out illegally immediately after payment, firstly to cover commissions and secondly, to advance to sellers.
+Complainant's funds were therefore lost at the time of making the investment.
 Respondent did not disclose these risks.
-He could not even see the risk inherent in the poor governance that was demonstrated in the prospectuses.
-I now deal with respondent's response.
+He could not see the poor governance that was demonstrated in the prospectuses which also contributed to the high risk.